Tooth Pain? Visit the Dentist

 Pain When Chewing

 If you experience tooth pain when you chew or bite, you could have a cracked tooth, broken crown, or loose filling.
 Another cause may be a tooth cavity.
-Dr. Petkevis will examine your condition and create a personalized treatment plan.
+Dr. Petkevis will examine your condition and create a personalized treatment plan to best fit your dental needs.
+Schedule a dental visit and consultation online today.